hm-lang/core/proposals/README.md

 |   12      |   `,`     | comma                     | binary/postfix    | LTR           |

-TODO: discussion on and/not/or.  those should all be keywords/overloads for `&&/prefix !/||`.
+TODO: discussion on not.  this should be keyword/overload for `prefix !`.
 TODO: discussion on `~`
 needs to be RTL for `array~array~int` processing as `array~(array~int)`, etc.